hsh2001/apple-dark-mode/README.en.md

 We have added the function to switch the dark mode off and on easily.
 However, if the user refreshes the webpage or moves to another page, dark mode is turned off.
 To solve this problem, save settings to browser by using Cookie and always try to decorate your web page according to this setting.

-In this article, we use the 'JavaScript Cookie' library to manipulate a Cookie.
+In this article, we use the `JavaScript Cookie` library to manipulate a Cookie.
 [Learn more](https://github.com/js-cookie/js-cookie)

 First, save it as Cookie whenever you change to dark mode.
 State values have been converted to integer and saved because Cookie saves values as string.
-And add 'isDarkMode' function bringing this value.
+And add `isDarkMode` function bringing this value.
 ```javascript
 function isDarkMode() {
   return Cookies.get('darkmode');